aliciachen10/iaa_2021/session_06/Assignment_4.md

 2) **(Preferred Option)** Build a Docker container to run python code.
 The goal of this assignment is to have you create your own docker container.
 Your Docker container will need to run this [python script](https://github.com/zaratsian/iaa_2021/blob/main/session_06/python_joke.py).
 If you're able to run this python file within your container, then you've successfully completed the assignment.

-Here are suggested steps that I'd take:
+If you choose Homework option #2, then here are suggested steps that I'd take:

 1) Install Docker
   -- Install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)